Simon Bull

-Simon Bull is a British-born American contemporary painter based in California, known for his vibrant and expressive acrylic paintings.
-His work often draws inspiration from nature, with a style that evolved from realistic landscapes to gestural, color-saturated compositions.
+Simon Bull (born 6 March 1958) is a British-born American painter based in California.
+He works primarily in acrylic painting, with subject matter that includes landscapes and natural forms.
+His artistic approach has evolved over time from representational work toward more abstract compositions.

 Early life

-Bull began selling his artwork while he was in high school in England.
+Bull grew up in Bedfordshire, England, and began selling artwork while he was in high school.
+He later pursued formal training in art before relocating to the United States.

 Career

 In 2002, Bull was named the official artist for the Salt Lake City Winter Olympics.
 He was also the official artist for the 2019 National Cherry Blossom Festival in Washington, D.C., and led a workshop in partnership with the Smithsonian American Art Museum.